-Because we teach in schools, it is important to have structure.
-When we teach in a way that at times seems to resist or go against the traditional expectations of a school culture, it is even more important to contain the open-ended stuff we do, within a safe structure, so that we and students and administrators know what is happening, and where we are going with whatever we are doing to provide students with rich input and opportunities for communication in the target language.
+Because most of us teach in the context of schools, it is important to have structure.
+When we teach in a way that at times seems to resist or go against the traditional expectations of a school culture, it is even more important to contain the open-ended stuff we do, within a safe and predictable structure, so that we and students and administrators know what is happening, and where we are going with whatever we are doing to provide students with rich input and opportunities for communication in the target language.
 I want to suggest a few DAILY ROUTINES that will help things feel less open-ended, while still allowing for creativity and flexibility that a CI-based approach allows.
 Also, there is little to no prep required once the routines are established.

 (For information on setting up a WEEKLY SCHEDULE see this page)